 At Maple Bank, we want to help you protect your identity and avoid fraudulent activity.

 Below you will find articles on the following topics.
-You may click on the title to go directly or read through all the articles:
+You may click on the title to read through all the articles.

 Identify theft is one of the fastest growing white-collar crimes.
 It occurs when an identity thief gains access to and uses an individual's personal identifying information without his or her knowledge in order to commit fraud or theft.
 To protect your privacy and minimize your risk of becoming a victim of identity theft you can take the following steps: